soulim/wol/README.md

-# Wake on LAN (WOL)
+# Wake-on-LAN (WOL)

-WOL or simply `wol` is a command-line tool that allows to send a [Wake-on-LAN][wol] signal and wake up or boot a machine.
-Yes, I do know similar tools exist already.
+WOL or better `wol` is a command-line tool that allows a computer to be turned on or awakened by a network message.
+See [Wake-on-LAN on Wikipedia][wol].

+NOTE: Yes, I do know similar tools exist already.
 It's just yet another opportunity for me to practice Go and I want to use it.

 ## Background